 A few items in a good baitcaster reel make all the difference in quality.
 Above all, the plastic gears some companies use are an indicator to stay away.
 The metal gears are the way to go on bait cast reels.
 For example, these reels will see heavier use and often heavier loads reeling in lures, and lunker fish.
 The use of braid and other super-strong lines adds to the stress on these reels.
 As well, you will be pulling fish out of heavy cover at a minimum.

-Is the handle big enough for the reel and ratio?
+Also, is the handle big enough for the reel and ratio?
 A short handle reduces your leverage when cranking.
 The better reels will have or offer a larger handle, a must-have for musky and pike fishing.
-The repeated casting and retrieve of large lures will create fatigue.
+Plus, the repeated casting and retrieval of large lures will create fatigue.
 A power handle will help reduce fatigue.
-This is overlooked by anglers too often making them regret a purchase.

-Baitcasters are made from lightweight strong materials.
-The frames and spool will last made out of aluminum where other materials add weight or are weaker.
+Baitcasters use strong lightweight materials.
+The frames and spool will last made out of aluminum whereas other materials add weight or are weaker.
 The weight of baitcasting reels is higher so this is a factor.
 Do you want a reel weighing over a pound?

 Who Makes the Best Baitcast Reel

 This is where anglers will argue and swear by a brand and in some cases, it is justified.
-A bass angler will find a lot of good choices, musky fishermen are limited to 3-4, and overall anglers have it the easiest with almost any serving their purpose.
-Baitcast reels tend to be more specific purpose-designed, hence the gear ratios and other features manufacturers offer.
+A bass angler has a lot of good choices.
+Musky anglers will face a limit of 4-5 good reels.
+Overall anglers have it the easiest with almost any serving their purpose.
+Baitcast reels are more specific-purpose pieces of tackle, hence the gear ratios.
+Plus the other features manufacturers offer.

 Shop for Baitcast Reels On Amazon